 In all Traffic Director deployments, the load-balancing scheme for the backend service must be

-- To learn about the new service routing APIs and how they work, see the overview.
-The new APIs are in preview.
+- To learn about the service routing APIs and how they work, see the overview.

 - To learn about routing rule maps and how they manage traffic in Traffic Director deployments, see Traffic Director routing rule maps overview.